Latent Semantic Indexing: Why It Won’t Benefit Your SEO

 If Google does indeed use phrase-based indexing, then the significance of these related words and how frequently they are mentioned with one another can help Google better understand the context of your pages.

-This is more than just using synonyms – this is about using phrases related to your topic.
 If you have a blog post that talks about “Australian politics”, you would expect words like “parliament house” and” prime minister” to be included in the document.

 As such, the appearance of these phrases can also help predict the semblance of other phrases.